 Fitting a child car seat

-- only use a child car seat with a seat belt that has a diagonal strap - unless it’s specifically designed for use with a lap seat belt
+- only use a child car seat if your car’s seat belt has a diagonal strap - unless the car seat is specifically designed for use with a lap seat belt

 - deactivate any front airbags before fitting a rear-facing baby seat in a front seat